No. 2 Arizona outlasts Stanford 84-80 in Pac-12 quarters

 Arizona kept pace, trading baskets with Stanford in a back-and-forth second half, neither team able to gain much separation.

 The Wildcats threatened to pull away twice, stretching the lead to five.
-Stanford stopped the momentum and quieted the crowd both times by continuing to drain shots, setting up the tight finish.
+Stanford stopped the momentum and quieted the crowd both times by continuing to drain shots, setting up the tight finish that Arizona eked out for a win.

 BIG PICTURE

 Stanford showed a lot of grit and in what may be its season finale with an incredible shooting performance.
-It still wasn’t enough against one of the nation’s best team.
+It still wasn’t enough against one of the nation’s best teams.

 Arizona was put to the test by the tournament’s ninth seed and passed.
 The Wildcats seem to find a way to win even with everything doesn’t go right.